Milton Primary Academy

 Our aim is to provide a curriculum that is relevant and broad and helps children to become as functionally literate, numerate, communicative and as independent as possible in an environment that promotes positive learning experiences.

 If appropriate, specialist equipment is given to the pupil, e.g. writing slopes, concentration cushions, pen/pencils, grips or easy to use scissors.
 If a child is identified as having a special educational need, they will be given a ‘Pupil Passport’, these replace Individual Education Plans (IEP’s).
 Targets will be set according to their area of need.
-These will be regularly monitored by the class teacher as well as the SENCo three times per year.
+These will be regularly monitored by the class teacher as well as the SENCo at least three times per year.
 Teaching assistants may be allocated to work with a pupil in a one to one or small focused group to target more specific needs.
 The level of work set will be matched to children’s age and the level they are working at.
 Some children may need particular resources such as coloured overlays, pencil grips, sloping writing boards etc. Computer programmes may be used to support learning.

 - How will both you and I know how my child/young person is doing and how will you help me to support their learning?